 • Published articles

 Although cold calling is the least favorite way to find clients, I must admit it’s one I’ve had a good deal of success with.
 Which is odd when I think about how much I dislike doing it.
-Still, I’ve worked on some interesting projects which I found just by picking up the phone and calling someone I didn’t know and asking for the work.
+Still, I’ve worked on some interesting projects with terrific clients I found just by picking up the phone, calling someone I didn’t know, asking if they worked with freelancers, and then asking for the work.

 Warm calls are much friendlier than cold calls because the person you’re calling either already knows about you and is expecting your call or because you’ve been referred by someone they know.
 In many instances, you know that the person you’re calling is looking for a writer because the person who gave you the lead provided that information.